m2lines/convection-parameterization-in-CAM/README.md

 # Convection Parameterization in CAM

-Note that this repository and code is still work in progress and undergoing significant development.
-Once a useable release is produced it will be tagged.

 ## Description
 This repository contains code as part of an effort to deploy machine learning (ML) models of geophysical parameterisations into the [Community Earth System Model (CESM)](https://www.cesm.ucar.edu/).
 This work is part of the [M<sup>2</sup>LInES](https://m2lines.github.io/) project aiming to improve performance of climate models using ML models for subgrid parameterizations.